BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/get-started/asp-net-core.md

 # Tutorial: Get started with RiotBlossom using ASP.NET Core and Visual Studio

-This razor sharp tutorial will show you how to install RiotBlossom and make a request to the Riot Games API using ASP.NET Core and Visual Studio!
+This razor-sharp tutorial will show you how to install RiotBlossom and make a request to the Riot Games API using ASP.NET Core and Visual Studio!

 You will learn how to:
-- Create a ASP.NET Core Web API project
+- Create an ASP.NET Core Web API project
 - Setup RiotBlossom
 - Configuring services with dependency injection
 - Edit a Razor page